Rsantct/pe.audio.sys/pe.audio.sys/doc/90_FAQ.md

     sudo apt install cargo
     cargo install librespot  # This will take a long while to compile

-Don't worry about the --backend option because by default will use Rodio that works as kind of intermediate to use ALSA, Pulseaudio, Coreaudio, as needed.
+Don't worry about the --backend option because by default will use Rodio that works as kind of intermediate to use ALSA or Coreaudio, as needed.

  #### Raspberry Pi